Direct verification of the kinetic description of wave turbulence for finite-size systems dominated by interactions among groups of 6 waves

-Using the intermediate value $p=1.4$~\footnote{We note that with $p<2$ fixed, the requirement $\tau_{kin}\gg 1$ provides an additional practical bound on $L$ for our simulations, which degenerates at $p=2$.}, we proceed to show the correspondence between averaged DQNLS wave ensembles and the corresponding wave actions, $n_{k,WKE}$ in the limit of large $L$, which is necessary to guarantee that the weak nonlinearity condition in Eq.~\eqref{eq:weak_nonlinearity} is satisfied.
-Wave ensembles, $n_{k,DQNLS}$, are computed by averaging the squared wave amplitude moduli $\left\vert a_k(t)\right\vert^2$ from 1000 realizations of the random initial phases $\gamma_k$, followed by evolution via Eq.~\eqref{eq:qNLSE}.
-These ensemble averages are then compared to the wave actions, $n_{k,WKE}$, obtained from WKE in Eq.~\eqref{eq:WKE}.
-The discrepancy between $n_{k,DQNLS}$ and $n_{k,WKE}$ is measured in the squared norm in wavenumber space, i.e. $\Vert \phi\Vert^2 =(1/2\pi) \int_{-\infty}^\infty |\phi(k,t)|^2 dk$, and the results presented in Fig.~\ref{fig:DYN_vs_KIN_error}.
-Also shown in the figure are least squares linear fits to the data in the log-log space.
+Using the intermediate value $p=-0.6$~\footnote{We note that with $-1<p<0$ fixed, the requirement $\tau_{kin}\gg 1$ provides an additional practical bound on $L$ for our simulations, which degenerates at $p=0$.}, we proceed to show the correspondence between averaged DQNLS wave ensembles and the corresponding wave actions, $n_{k,\text{WKE}}$ in the limit of large $L$, which is necessary to guarantee that the weak nonlinearity condition in Eq.~\eqref{eq:weak_nonlinearity} is satisfied.
+Wave ensembles, $n_{k,\text{DQNLS}}$, are computed by averaging squared wave-amplitude moduli $\left\vert a_k(t)\right\vert^2$ from 1000 realizations of the random initial phases $\gamma_k$, followed by evolution via Eq.~\eqref{eq:qNLSE}.
+These ensemble averages are then compared to wave actions, $n_{k,\text{WKE}}$, obtained from WKE in Eq.~\eqref{eq:WKE}.
+The discrepancy between $n_{k,DQNLS}$ and $n_{k,WKE}$ is measured in the squared norm in wavenumber space [defined as $\Vert \Delta n_k (t)\Vert^2 = \int_{-\infty}^\infty |\Delta n_k(t)|^2 dk$] and the results are presented in Fig.~\ref{fig:DYN_vs_KIN_error}.
+Also shown in the figure are least squares linear fits to the data on log-log scale.
 This evidence establishes convergence of wave ensembles derived form the DQNLS in Eq.~\eqref{eq:qNLSE}, and the wave action defined from the WKE in Eq.~\eqref{eq:WKE}, in the limit of large $L$.